 - When client work slows down, reserve a few days to focus on Investment Time.

 You're encouraged to use your own judgment and manage your schedule accordingly.
-If in doubt, ask your team lead or mentor!
+If in doubt, ask your mentor!